josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/📼_Politicians_Gone_Wild/🛶_Flag_It_Yourself/📍_Postcard_List/🇦🇮_anguilla.md

 # 🇦🇮 Anguilla
 SATIRE.
 SATIRE.
 SATIRE.
-Postcard stop for contestants who thought “Caribbean British territory” was one tidy phrase and not a long, narrow island with its own motto, dolphins, revolution, turtles, salt ponds, and very clear views about being administratively shoved around.
+Postcard stop for contestants who thought “Caribbean British territory” meant beach, flag, and done, rather than a small island society with Indigenous history, slavery history, local political resistance, dolphins, turtles, salt ponds, and a long memory of not enjoying administrative convenience.

+---

+## Respect Line

+This node is not laughing at Anguilla.

+It is laughing at the kind of British political imagination that can look at Anguilla’s Indigenous presence, colonial history, slavery history, Anguillan Revolution, local self-government, ecology, and living society, then reduce it to:

+> “Nice island, ours, isn’t it?”

+The place is complicated.

+That is the point.

+Anguilla is not a punchline.
+Anguillians are not scenery.
+The history is not simple.
+The wildlife is not decorative.
+The cocktail flag remains under supervision.

 ---